alex010x/Wikipedia-place-app-test/README.md

 URLSession is abstracted via `URLSessionDataProtocol` to allow mock network responses in unit tests `LocationCoordinator`, ViewModels, UseCases, Repositories, `ErrorHandler`, `DeeplinkService` and `NavigationController` all have dedicated unit test suites.
 The coordinator ensures navigation logic is testable without involving any SwiftUI views.
-Created 2 different entry points for the app, to avoid real app running when executing tests.
-This, not only is necessary, but also allows to track properly the coverage.
+Two separate entry points are defined: one for the app and one for the test suite.
+This prevents the app from launching during test execution and ensures accurate code coverage tracking.

 ## Accessibility
 All interactive elements expose accessibilityLabel and accessibilityHint for VoiceOver.
 Some error states post AccessibilityNotification.Announcement to notify screen reader users immediately.